-The ESTP has a permitted capacity of 4.0 MGD, and uses an extended aeration oxidation ditch treatment process, with a 3.0 MG wet-weather retention buffer tank.
+The ESTP has a permitted capacity of 4.0 MGD, and uses an extended aeration oxidation ditch treatment process, with a 3.0 MG wet-weather retention tank.
 Sludge is treated using anaerobic digesters that operate on time and temperature and achieve up to 27% solids.
-In 2015, the boiler used for heating the digester was repaired.
-LUS has a series of projects planned to rebuild the existing sludge digestion facilities, and to recover sludge digestion facilities that were previously abandoned.
-The abandoned tankage and structure remain intact and are capable of being refitted and restored to full operation.
-This initial portion of the rehabilitation project is currently 15% complete, in that old equipment is in the process of being removed.
+LUS has a series of projects planned to rebuild the existing sludge digestion facilities, and to recover sludge digestion facilities that were previously taken out of service.
+The out of service tankage and structure remain intact and are capable of being refitted and restored to full operation.
+This initial portion of the rehabilitation project is currently 99% complete, with only punch list items remaining to be performed in 2020.
+Rehabilitation of the No. 2 digester will commence upon completion of the current project.
+This project is anticipated to bid in 2020.